-INTERPRETATION OF SGH RESULTS A13-06535 - MINNESOTA DEPARTMENT OF NATURAL RESOURCES DNR SGH SOIL SURVEY INTERPRETATION
+INTERPRETATION OF SGH RESULTS A13-14861 - MINNESOTA DEPARTMENT OF NATURAL RESOURCES DNR SGH SOIL SURVEY - PHASE 2 - INTERPRETATION

-This report is based on the SGH results from the analysis of a total of 188 samples.
-The DNR SGH Soil Survey Area is described by a grid with samples spaced at about 65 metres.
-Due to environmental conditions, sampling was conducted at three different times: May 6 to 9; May 23 and 24 and May 28 to 31.
-Many samples were very wet and required a longer period of time for drying prior to sieving.
-Some samples were in a frozen state.
-A wide variety of sample types were submitted from organic based, sand, clay and silt.
-The samples exhibited this variety in colour from various brown colours to gray and red.
-As the hydrocarbons in SGH are relatively neutral in charge, the list of 162 hydrocarbons in the SGH geochemical method are just captured on the surface area of the wide variety of SGH to be robust to a wide variety of samples has been of great benefit in surveys where sampling has been difficult, like that at the DNR SGH Soil Survey.
+This report is based on the SGH results from the analysis of a total of 152 samples.
+The DNR SGH Soil Survey - Phase 2 Area is described by a grid with transects spaced at 65 metres and samples spaced at 50 metres.
+Sampling was conducted between October 21 and November 1, 2013 inclusive.
+Many samples were very wet and required a longer period of time for drying prior to sieving similar to those samples in Phase 1.
+Essentially all samples were described as moist, wet, or saturated.
+A typical variety of sample types were submitted and described as sandy, clay, or silty.
+The samples exhibited a variety in colour from various brown colours to gray and were obtained from a wide variety of depths from intervals near surface e.g. 4-10" to somewhat deeper intervals e.g. 24-30".
+The 6 samples described as the 500 series are discussed separately (Page 18) and were not plotted in the SGH Class maps.
+As the hydrocarbons in SGH are relatively neutral in charge, the list of 162 hydrocarbons in the SGH geochemical method are just captured on the surface area of these samples types and do not tend to plate out on specific sample types or soil horizons.
+This ability of SGH to be robust to a wide variety of samples has been of great benefit in surveys where sampling has been difficult, like that at the DNR SGH Soil Survey - Phase 1 and Phase 2 projects.
 Sample coordinates were provided for mapping of the SGH results for these samples as UTM NAD 83 Zone 15 North coordinates.
 A sample location map is shown below.